Gain access to personalized product screening, the best pricing, rewards, and more!

 When to Use

-For best results, apply when plants are actively growing, which typically occurs early in the summer.
-Apply at least 10 days prior to leaf color change in late summer.
-Application in late summer or in periods of dry weather when plants are not actively growing may result in unsatisfactory control.
+For best results, apply when plants are actively growing, typically early in the summer.
+Apply at least 10 days before leaf color change in late summer.
+Application in late summer or periods of dry weather, when plants are not actively growing, may result in unsatisfactory control.

 Safety Information

-Crossbow is safe to use around children, pets, and livestock when applied according to the product label.
-Always wear the proper personal protective equipment (PPE) when mixing and when making applications.
-Do not enter treated areas for at least 12 hours.
+Crossbow Herbicide is safe to use around children, pets, and livestock when applied according to the product label instructions.
+Always wear the proper personal protective equipment (PPE) when mixing and applying this product.

 Special Considerations